 Tofutti is a brand that’s usually easy to find and affordable.
 The American slices are reminiscent of Kraft singles.
 They also have a mozzarella flavor.
 Like the name suggests, Tofutti cheese is made of tofu.
 Find them here.

 Some cheese slices (vegan or not) are slimy and slippery, but Violife slices aren’t.
 They’re thick and hold up well on sandwiches.
 There’s a fair amount of flavors, too, ranging from mature cheddar to hot pepper.
 They’re all made with a base of coconut oil.
-Find them here.
+See em here on Amazon and find in stores here.

 Vegan Cream Cheeses